kgraney/coms_e6111/proj3/README.md

 Kevin Graney (kmg2165@columbia.edu)

 # Running the program
-To run a query through the program execute the `main.py` script with the appropriate arguments.
+To generate association rules for a transaction file execute the `main.py` script with the required arguments.
 ```
 python main.py <integrated datafile> <min_sup> <min_conf>
 ```